Density Profiles and Direct Correlation Functions from Density Functional Theory in Binary Hard-Sphere Crystals: Substitutional Solid and Interstitial Solid Solution: Model definitions

 We consider a binary mixture of hard spheres with diameters $\sigma_L$ (for large spheres) and $\sigma_S = q \sigma_L$ (for small spheres), with a relative size ratio of $q$.
 The total packing fraction $\eta$ decomposes into

 The composition $x_S$ is determined by the ratio of number of small spheres $N_S$ to the number $N_\mathrm{tot}=N_S+N_L$ of small and large spheres,

-Both the SC and the ISS are defined by an underlying fcc lattice with lattice constant $\ell$ of the cubic unit cell.
-In the SC, the fcc sites are randomly occupied by the larger and the smaller spheres, whereas in the ISS the fcc lattice sites are almost exclusively occupied by the large spheres and the smaller spheres predominantly occupy the octahedral holes of the fcc lattice (see also Fig.~\ref{fig:vis-iss-sc}).
+In the binary mixtures considered, the large species forms an fcc lattice in equilibrium.
+In the case of the SC, some large spheres can be replaced by small spheres, i.e.\ each fcc lattice site is either occupied by a large or a small sphere, depending on the composition.
+In the ISS case, fcc lattice sites are almost exclusively occupied by the large spheres and the smaller spheres predominantly occupy the octahedral holes of the fcc lattice (see also \Cref{fig:vis-iss-sc}).

-\textit{Substitutional crystal:} Simulations show that the SC phase is stable for particle-size ratios of $1 > q > 0.85$ \cite{royall2024colloidal}.
+\textit{Substitutional crystal:} Simulations show that the SC phase is stable for particle-size ratios of $1 > q > 0.85$ \cite{royall2024colloidal,kranendonk1991coexistence}.
 In our calculations we chose $q = 0.9$ and $x_S=0.3$.
 Introducing the relative vacancy concentration $\nvac$ as the probability for a lattice site to be unoccupied or vacant, we obtain for the unit cell:

 We chose the packing fraction $\eta=0.5511$, which corresponds to a total bulk density $\rho_\text{tot}^\text{bulk} \sigma_L^3=1.1459$.
 The unit cell length